 Compared to most pants we have looked at, the Trailbreaker II pants are decidedly snug.
 Ski resort pants have been moving towards a neutral style, not too tight, not too baggy, with a single color design and zippers that blend in with the fabric.
 These are more reminiscent of alpine climbing pants and have a technical look to them.
 You'll stick out at the ski area, but in the backcountry, you'll fit right in and look sharp.

-These pants lack the warmth and weather resistance needed for inbounds skiing, but their comfort, flexibility, durability, and features make them very useful for human-powered endeavors.
-As such, we award the Outdoor Research Trailbreaker II our Top Pick for backcountry skiing.
+These pants lack the warmth and weather resistance needed for stormy inbounds skiing, but their comfort, flexibility, durability, and features make them very useful for human-powered endeavors.
+And, they are less expensive than other softshell ski pants that perform only slightly better.